Why microcontrollers matter for

 Introduction

-The problem is that autonomy at scale is not constrained by what can be demoed on a lab bench.
-It is constrained by what can be built repeatedly, powered reliably, cooled passively, updated safely, and sourced predictably.
+The problem is that autonomy at scale isn't constrained by what can be demoed on a lab bench.
+It's constrained by what can be built repeatedly, powered reliably, cooled passively, updated safely, and sourced predictably.
 When a platform must ship in thousands or millions of units, the dominant limits are physics (power, heat, mass), economics (bill of materials and test yield), and logistics (supply chain, field service, recharge infrastructure).
-Model size is rarely the limiting factor; it is usually a proxy for architectural discipline.
+Model size is rarely the bottleneck; it's usually a proxy for architectural discipline.

-This is the gap between compute-abundant prototypes and production-constrained platforms.
-In a prototype, a 30–60 W compute module can be “acceptable” because the unit count is small, the enclosure can be oversized, and failures can be handled by engineers.
-In production, that same decision cascades into battery mass, thermal paths, enclosure volume, EMI controls, harness complexity, certification cost, and long-term maintenance burden.
-The architectural question is not “Can a larger model improve accuracy?” but “Can the system deliver bounded latency and dependable behavior within the cost and power envelope that mass deployment requires?”
+That gap between compute-abundant prototypes and production-constrained platforms is where the real work happens.
+In a prototype, a 30–60 W compute module can be “acceptable” because the unit count is small, the enclosure can be oversized, and engineers can handle failures.
+In production, that same decision cascades through battery mass, thermal paths, enclosure volume, EMI controls, harness complexity, certification costs, and long-term maintenance burden.
+The architectural question shifts from “Can a larger model improve accuracy?” to “Can the system deliver bounded latency and dependable behavior within the cost and power envelope that mass deployment requires?”

 Key arguments